 *As the data in this tutorial is very sparse with only few sequences per UMI per Barcode, and due to the nature of 10X Genomics data, often the second read of the pair does not overlap, and thus many sequences albeit having the same UMI will not be able to collapse.

 Read more about how to use Collapse UMI Duplicates & Separate Barcodes.
-If you have specific Barcodes with known sequences, for example for Single Clones in wells in plates, see our article How to Specify Barcodes.
+If you have specific Barcodes with known sequences, for example for single clones in wells or plates, see our article How to Specify Barcodes.
 Also be aware that, for other technologies, it is possible to define different ‘oligo segments’ around the insert on Read1 and Read2 of a read pair.

 Once the operation is completed, two new documents will be generated:

 This contains all Collapsed UMI contig consensi, each assigned to a particular Barcode.
 With the limited dataset used here, run with the parameters described above, one obtains a total of 330 Barcode groups, with between 100 and 348 collapsed UMI consensus sequences, for a total of 81,560 sequences.